fmenardo/Bgt_popgen_Europe_2024/isoRelate/isoRelate.md

-# fineStructure
+# isoRelate
 ## Data preparation

-For the fineStructure analyses we used the [Europe+](../Datasets/Datasets.md) datatset with 415 individuals sampled from Europe, the Middle East and Caucasus.
+For the isoRelate analysis we used the [Europe+](../Datasets/Datasets.md) datatset with 415 individuals sampled from Europe, the Middle East and Caucasus.

 We kept only SNPS without any missing data, as fineStructure cannot handle them:

 ```